Mirantis/mke-docs/content/docs/configuration/multus.md

 Multus is a container network interface (CNI) plugin that enables the attachment of multiple network interfaces to a single Pod.

-In Kubernetes, by default, a Pod is only connected to a single network interface, which is the default network.
+By default, Pods in Kubernetes are connected to a single network interface, which is the default network.
 With Multus CNI, though, Pods can have multiple network interfaces for multi-homed connectivity.
 For more information, refer to the [Multus CNI GitHub repository](https://github.com/k8snetworkplumbingwg/multus-cni).